Altinn/altinn-studio-docs/content/broker/broker-transition/getting-started/_index.en.md

 - ExternalServiceCode and ExternalServiceEditionCode of the Altinn 2 service.
 - ResourceId of the Altinn 3 resource.
-- The Environments where the change should be performed.
+- The environments where the change should be performed.
   - Altinn 2 TT02 -> Altinn 3 TT02/Staging
   - Altinn 2 PROD -> Altinn 3 PROD
 - The date and time for the change(s) to go live.